katahiromz/EGA/EGA-Manual.md

 ## What is EGA?

-EGA is a programming language of a simple grammar.
+EGA is a small programming language of a simple grammar.

 ## How to use

-Start up EGA.
+Please start up EGA.
 The following text will be displayed:

 ```txt
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@